The Distribution of Ramsey Numbers: Introduction

-The Ramsey numbers, $r(k,l)$ where $k,l \in \mathbb{P}$ (cf. West \cite{W}), are among the most important of combinatoric--theoretic numbers.
-Despite substantial efforts spanning decades our knowledge of the Ramsey numbers is quite limited.
-Only nine non--trivial values of $r(k,l)$, with $3 \le k,l \le 5$, and non-trivial bounds for certain other $r(k,l)$, with $3 \le k,l \le 19$, are known (cf. Radziszowski \cite{R}).
-General bounds for all $r(k,l)$ are known.
-At present the best lower bounds are due to Bohman \cite{B} and Bohman and Keevash \cite{BK} and the best upper bounds are due to Conlon \cite{CO}.
+The Ramsey numbers, $r(k,l)$ where $k,l \in \mathbb{P}$ (cf. \cite{W}), are among the most important of combinatoric--theoretic numbers.
+Despite decades of effort our knowledge of the Ramsey numbers is quite limited.
+Only nine non--trivial values of $r(k,l)$, with $3 \le k,l \le 5$, and non-trivial bounds for certain other $r(k,l)$, with $3 \le k,l \le 19$, are known (cf. \cite{R}).
+The best lower bounds for general $r(k,l)$ are \cite{B}, \cite{BK} while the best upper bounds for general $r(k,l)$ are \cite{CO} at present.
 They have very different orders of magnitude.
-The order of magnitude of only one infinite family of Ramsey numbers is known: Kim \cite{K} proved that $r(3,n) = \Theta (n^2/\log n)$ by improving the lower bound $r(3,n) \ge c_1 n^2/\log^2 n$ of Erd\"os \cite{E} to match the upper bound $r(3,n) \le c_2 n^2/\log n$ of Ajtai, Koml\'os, and Szemer\'edi \cite{AKS}.
-His proof used many modern tools from probabilistic combinatorics.
+The order of magnitude of only one infinite family of Ramsey numbers is known: Kim \cite{K} proved that $r(3,n) = \Theta (n^2/\log n)$ by improving the lower bound $r(3,n) \ge c_1 n^2/\log^2 n$ of \cite{E} to match the upper bound $r(3,n) \le c_2 n^2/\log n$ of \cite{AKS}.
 See also \cite{GRS}.

-The computational complexity of determining $r(k,l)$ is not known although clearly hard (cf. Haanp\"a\"a \cite{H} and Schweitzer \cite{S}).
-More is known about certain generalizations.
+The computational complexity of determining $r(k,l)$ is not known although clearly hard (cf. \cite{H}, \cite{S}).
+More is known about certain variations.
 Burr \cite{B1} proved that determining whether the graph Ramsey number $r(G,H) \le m$ is NP-hard.
 He \cite{B2} proved that determining whether the arrow relation $F \rightarrow (G,H)$ holds is coNP-hard.
 Schaefer \cite{Sc} proved that determining whether $F \rightarrow (G,H)$ holds is $\Pi_2$--complete.
-A quantum algorithm in complexity class QMA for computing $r(k,l)$ was given by the authors \cite{GC} who proved that its solution can be found using adiabatic evolution.
-See also Bian et al. \cite{BC}.
+A quantum algorithm in complexity class QMA for computing $r(k,l)$ was given by the authors \cite{GC} who proved that its solution can be found using adiabatic evolution (see also \cite{BC}).